Tuesday, May 29, 2012

 Here are some steps you can take to reduce your symptoms:

+Create a pet-free zone in your house, preferably the bedroom, and deny your pet access to it.
 I know this can be difficult because we want to integrate our pets completely into our lives, but having an allergy-free zone that you can escape to is important.
 Even though your pets aren’t allowed in the room, that doesn’t mean you won’t bring a little piece of them with you in the form of hair and dander.
 To minimize allergens, use a HEPA air cleaner and impermeable covers for your mattress and pillows.

 Keep your home clean.
 Use the HEPA air cleaners throughout the rest of your home.
 This is one thing that I utilized in my house, and although it wasn’t always 100 percent effective in eliminating my symptoms, I did notice a difference.
 Place filters on air ducts and change them monthly.
 Avoid cloth curtains and blinds (they catch dust and dander).